jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

 ## Test

-Remember that Microfrontends are independent pieces that
+Remember that Microfrontends are independent pieces that perform a business feature from a end-to-end perspective.
+So, end-to-end tests are mandatory and fundamental in this kind of architecture.
+Automatization of this tests is a key factor talking about Microfrontends.

-- receive some parameters (html attributes),
+We have to keep in mind that usually a Microfrontend is composed of a Frontend part and a Backend For Frontend part.
+Within the Frontend part, we have to remember that a Microfrontend

-- listen to some events and react to them
+- Receives some parameters (html attributes),
-- throw some events responding to some actions
+- Listens to some events and react to them
-- declare some visual properties to be customized
+- Throws some events responding to some actions

-so they have to be tested end-to-end before releasing it: the frontend part, the backend part and everything together.
+- Declares some visual properties to be customized

-It's important to
+so tests cases should be defined to cover every scenario (firing events, receiven events, visual customizations, etc...).
+I recommend you to define a good users stories showing how the Microfrontend should be worked.
+That means that before coding, you should know why you need a new Microfrontend but you should also know how that Microfrontend has to be tested.